 This assessment used cancer incidence data supplied by the TCR for the years 1991-2000.
-The TCR has determined that these data are approximately 80% complete.
 A "case" was defined as a diagnosis of a new primary malignant cancer in an individual residing in one of the selected counties.
 Analysis was conducted for 42 cancer types, listed in Appendix C.